Sara87/Cpp-Projects/README.md

 ## Project2 - Basic

 Library system.
-There is a Library with books and users that con borrow books.
+There is a Library with books and users that can borrow books.

 Basic funcionalities:
 * Add/remove books